ADGEfficiency/dsr-rl/PITCHME.md

 # <span style="color:#66ff66">Lunch</span>

 ---
+## <span style="color:#66ff66">Practical</span>

+---
 ### Practical <a id="section-practical"></a>

 The practical we will do this afternoon is to play with a working DQN agent on the Open AI Cartpole environment

-The ideas behind this practical are
 - in industry you won't be handed a set of notebooks to shift-enter through

-- you will likely be given an existing code base and be expected to figure out how it works
+- likely be given an existing code base and be expected to figure out how it works

-- you will also need to learn to read other peoples code in the wild
+- need to learn to read other peoples code in the wild

 - this skill is also useful for understanding open source projects

-- using a working system allows you to understand the effect of hyperparameters
+- using a working system allows you to understand the effect of hyperparameters and feel how hard RL can be!

 ---
 ###  CartPole